Abdul Caffoor Mohamad Ameer

-Deshamanya Abdul Caffoor Mohamed Ameer, QC (1 November 1914 – May 1997) was Sri Lankan lawyer.
+Deshamanya Abdul Caffoor Mohamed Ameer, QC (1 November 1914 – May 1997) was a Sri Lankan lawyer.
 He was the 32nd Attorney General of Ceylon.
 He was appointed in 1966, succeeding Douglas St. Clive Budd Jansze, and held the office until 1970.
 He was succeeded by Victor Tennekoon.

 Ameer attended Queens' College, Cambridge, gaining a MA and was called to the bar as a barrister from the Inner Temple.
 On his return to Ceylon, he was enrolled as an advocate in 1940.
 He joined the Attorney General's Department as a Temporary Additional Crown Counsel on 1 October 1947.
 On 1 March 1949 he was confirmed as a Crown Counsel.